 Originally built by the developer of Lost Bridge Village in the 1960s to allow potential clients to fly in, the runway fell into disrepair as the developer's role in the community diminished and was closed in 2006.
 It reopened as a private facility with new asphalt pavement in 2007 as a result of financial contributions of neighborhood pilots and capital improvement funding from the property owners association.

 It now serves not only the aviation interests of the members, but as the longest and most level stretch of ground in the area is well utilized for non-aviation uses such as those who prefer to walk or jog on an even surface.
 It is also the venue for the annual Fly-In and Antique show which is open to the general public (fly or drive) and grows larger each year.
-This year it is on September 12, 2015 from 11AM - 2PM.
+It is held in September.

 If you are interested in flying here please read the Frequently Asked Questions below and do your due diligence preflight planning.
 The airport page on Airnav can be found here.

 Can I land there?